 Keep things simple.
 Overthinking leads to paralysis by analysis and with so much information in society today, it’s so easy to get caught up in everyone else’s business.
 Remember what worked for one person is not going to work for another, take your personal values and beliefs into account and listen to your gut.

 If you’re struggling to find a way of eating that works, downscale everything for a while and keep it simple.
 Have the same 3 nutritious meals a day and include less variety in your choices.
 We get bored when there are fewer choices and the same goes for food.
 Why do you think we overeat so much as Christmas?
 Because there is so many yummy treats around and its hard to resist!
 Take the temptations away and we are also taking willpower out of the equation.
 Reign things back and keep it simple for a couple of weeks.
 It will beat any crazy diet out there…

 I love helping others instigate healthier habits through techniques and current research into behaviour change.
-For more information on individual coaching sessions you can visit my page Karla Gilbert Wellness or join my 7-week program to jump right in and get the information and know how to form healthy habits for yourself.
+For more information on individual coaching sessions you can visit my page Karla Gilbert Wellness or join my Naked Habits Ebook to jump right in and get the information and know how to form healthy habits for yourself.